biohub-hpc/hpcuserguide/docs/2._Working_with_Slurm/a._Introduction_to_Slurm_and_Resource_Scheduling.md

-# Slurm: What is a Job Scheduler?
+# What is a Job Scheduler?

-If you have ever worked on a busy, shared server without a job scheduler, you quickly learned how troublesome it is to coordinate work with others.
+If you have ever worked on a busy, shared group server without a job scheduler, you quickly learned how troublesome it is to coordinate work with others.
 A batch job scheduler is a tool which manages coordination of work and provides a simple but powerful interface to use in developing workflows, pipelines and just submitting ad-hoc computational jobs.
 Submitted jobs, which amount to a request for a set of resources along with a description of the work to be